UNEMPLOYMENT BENEFITS & SSD BENEFITS

 Utah Unemployment Insurance benefits provides benefits to people who are unemployed through no fault of their own.
 Also, you must be able, available for, and seeking work.

-To be eligible for Utah’s benefit program, you must a resident of Utah.
+To qualify for Utah’s benefit program, you must a resident of Utah.
 You must also meet all of the following elements:

 You can file for unemployment benefits online.
 File at the Utah Department of Workforce Services Unemployment Insurance Claim Filing website.